fluntermoser/MySpendings/README.md

 # MySpendings
-The whole project is split in to seperate applications because we want to be able to do the same things for mutliple clients (e.g. WebApplication and Android App use the same server to comunicate with)
+The whole project is split in to seperate applications because we want to be able to use the same server and database for multiple clients (e.g. WebApplication and Android App use the same server to comunicate with)

-#Setup
+# Requirements
+For this application to run you must have mysql and node.js installed on your machine

+# Setup
-- start MySql Server
+- start MySql Server (install if you haven't already)
 - create Databse using the SQL Code from /server/defaultschema.sql
-- create SQL User for the newly created database and enter credentials in /server/config.json file
+- create SQL User with permissions for the newly created database and enter credentials in /server/config.json file
 - enter a secret Key in /server/config.json file
-- enter server location in /client/config.json (for now the default value should work)
 - open command prompt go to /client/ folder and run "npm install"
 - open command prompt go to /server/ folder and run "npm install"
 - start server using "node /server/app.js"
 - start client using "ng serve --open"
+(starting server and client on one machine requires using two terminals)